 dangerous previous form in exactly this area: the Racial and Religious Hatred Act 2006.

-that a religion damages British society, because in doing so they would be accused of inciting religious hatred *.
-There was a huge public out-cry, led by academics, artists, writers and comedians (notably Rowan Atkinson), and in the end the
+to say that a religion damages British society, because in doing so they would be accused of inciting religious hatred *.
+There was a huge public out-cry, led by academics, artists, writers and comedians (notably Rowan Atkinson), and in

 Such oppressive laws are two edged.
 Not only do they deny people free speech, but they also provide weapons to bullies and aggressive people by allowing them to accuse people of islamophobia.